Woman dead after large tree falls on car in Rotorua

 "We also ask that people avoid low lying roads and coastal areas across Bay of Plenty as water levels are high making conditions extremely dangerous."

+A slip on State Highway 36 at Oropi Gorge Rd has been cleared and both lanes have been reopened, but a 50km temporary speed limit is in place.

-A large tree has also come down on Whittaker Rd in Koutu and in Owhata a large tree has fallen across State Highway 33 near Banksia Pl, blocking the south-bound lane.
+A large tree came down on Whittaker Rd in Koutu and in Owhata a large tree fell across State Highway 33 near Banksia Pl, blocking the south-bound lane.

-The council's website said contractors were also dealing with trees down in Spencer Rd, Tarawera Rd, Whittaker Rd and Totora Rd.
+The council's website said contractors had also dealt with trees down in Spencer Rd, Tarawera Rd, Whittaker Rd and Totora Rd.

-Meanwhile, 3300 customers are without power and Unison is advising that further power outages are likely across Rotorua, Taupo and Hawke's Bay.
+Meanwhile, 3300 customers are without power in Rotorua and Unison is advising that further power outages are likely across Rotorua, Taupo and Hawke's Bay.

 Unison relationship manager Danny Gough said weather in Rotorua had taken a turn for the worse.